 About 400,000 people in the United States undergo spine surgery each year.
 Of those who undergo open neck or back operations, recent surveys have discovered that 30-40 percent experience some form of postoperative complications.
 Raw failed back surgery syndrome statistics do not tell the whole story, however.
 Behind the numbers you’ll find a significant population whose mental well-being has been compromised because of the bitter disappointment that comes after the final step of surgery fails to relieve debilitating nerve compression symptoms.

 While failed back surgery syndrome statistics show that tens of thousands of patients do not gain physical relief from their operations, there is no way to gauge the emotional cost inflicted nationwide by FBSS.
 As difficult as it is to handle the debilitating symptoms of spinal nerve compression before an operation, dealing with the disappointment of FBSS can be devastating.
 Perhaps the most damaging aspect of FBSS is the potential to become deeply depressed after optimism was dashed.
 One of the most potent tools to combat despair is education.

 To learn more, contact Laser Spine Institute.
-Our surgeons pioneered the use of endoscopic techniques to alleviate the symptoms of degenerative spine conditions.
+Our surgeons pioneered the use of minimally invasive techniques to alleviate the symptoms of degenerative spine conditions.